 Plugins & Themes

 Okay, now onto the freebies!
 There are so many awesome services for bloggers.
 I assume that you’re starting on WordPress, and if you’re not, go back and check out my post about how to start a blog on WordPress!
 WordPress is where you need to be.
 Once you get your WordPress set up, you’re going to need a theme.
-I buy all of my themes over at ThemeForest.
+I buy all of my themes from ThemeForest.
 I did pay for my themes, but they also have some freebies, as well as themes as cheap as a couple of dollars.

 There are tons of free plugins that are excellent for bloggers, but these are some that you should start with.

 SEO is critical to a successful blog.
 Yoast SEO is the best plugin that I know of to make sure your SEO is top notch.
+There is a paid version of Yoast, but the free version is just fine when you’re starting.

 You need to be adding at least one nice vertical image to your blog posts that will look awesome on Pinterest, like the one below!
 Using a plugin like the Pinterest Pin it button make it easy for your readers to pin your content.
 It’s very important and often something that new bloggers don’t think of.
+I also use the Social Warfare for sharing buttons.
+I have used several social media sharing plugins and this one is my absolute favorite.
+There is a paid option, but the free version is more than enough for starting out.

 Once you have your account set up, you’ll want to get your boards in order.
 Your boards might be a mess if you’ve been using Pinterest for personal reasons.
 Don’t worry, I was in the same boat.
 Think about what you’re writing about on your blog.
 Let’s say you write about how homeschooling enables you to travel more as a family.
 If you don’t already have boards for your key topics, you’ll want to create them.
 Sample board ideas: